Banner 0

 JEE Main 2026 April 6 Shift Timings

-Students appearing on April 6, 2026 must reach the exam centre before the entry closes.
-Late entry is not allowed.
+Students who appeared on April 6, 2026 were required to reach the exam centre before the entry closed.
+Late entry was not allowed.
 Given below is the complete shift-wise timing schedule for both shifts.

 Ready to Test Your Skills?